goatfiles/dmscripts/README.md

 ```

 Once installed, the scripts should behave like any other command and can be run by typing the script's name.

+NOTE: When installing dmscripts-git, you will see a list of Haskell dependencies that will be installed.
+Don't worry!
+There is a Haskell program called pandoc that is a "make dependency" for dmscripts-git.
+Yay will ask you if you want to "Remove make dependencies after install? y/N?"
+Enter "y" and it will install pandoc during the make process and uninstall it later.

 ## Installation on Other Linux Distributions